SupremeGit/Ansible/README.md

  * setup ssh keys and ansible dependencies (python2-dnf, python-apt)
  * setup extra repositories (e.g. epel, Puppet), and (for Fedora) local repositories to accelerate installs
  * install key apps, eg: git, emacs, Puppet (easy to add more)
- * configure monitoring & management: collectd, nagios nrpe plugin executor, CockPit management console
+ * configure monitoring & management: collectd, Nagios nrpe plugin executor, CockPit management console
  * install bashrc, bashrc aliases, and .emacs configuration, for a less-painful sysadmin experience
  * install Xfce desktop group & set default systemd target to graphical
- * install cronjob to periodically git pull a local Puppet repository & run Puppet to deploy updates.
+ * install cronjob to periodically git pull a local Puppet repository & run Puppet to deploy local updates.
 This cronjob is not currently enabled, but I intend to enable it when testing some Puppet.

 ## Testing:
 The virt subfolder contains several testing tools: